brasswood/smaps-profiler/README.md

   [REGEX]  Regex to match process cmdline against

 Options:
-  -c, --match-children       If --regex is given, include children of matched processes, even if they don't match -s, --match-self           Match the process for this program -i, --interval <INTERVAL>  Refresh interval in seconds [default: 1] -f, --fail-on-noperm       Fail if permission is denied to read a process's info.
+  -c, --match-children       If --regex is given, include children of matched processes, even if they don't match the regex -s, --match-self           Match the process for this program -i, --interval <INTERVAL>  Refresh interval in seconds [default: 1] -f, --fail-on-noperm       Fail if permission is denied to read a process's info.
 Default behavior is to skip the process and continue running